Player Piano (novel): Plot

 Paul purchases a rundown farm with the intention of starting a new life there with his wife, Anita.
 She, however, is disgusted by the prospect of such a radically different and less privileged lifestyle.
 "Of all the people on the north side of the river, Anita was the only one whose contempt for those in Homestead was laced with active hatred....
 If Paul …hadn't married her, this was where she'd be, what she'd be."
-But for the moment she uses her sexual hold on Paul to convince him to stay and compete with two other engineers, Dr. Shepherd and Dr. Garth, for a more prominent position in Pittsburgh.
+But for the moment, she uses her sexual hold on Paul to convince him to stay and compete with two other engineers, Dr. Shepherd and Dr. Garth, for a more prominent position in Pittsburgh.

-While Paul takes part in the annual managerial bonding event at "the Meadows", his superiors tell him that he has been chosen to infiltrate the "Ghost Shirt Society," and rumors of his disloyalty to the system are circulated.
+While Paul takes part in the annual managerial bonding event at "the Meadows", his superiors tell him that he has been chosen to infiltrate the "Ghost Shirt Society", and rumors of his disloyalty to the system are circulated.
 Then, after arriving in Homestead, he is kidnapped and drugged by Society operatives and later made the organization's public (but largely nominal) figurehead.
 Paul's name is famous and so the organization intends to use it to their advantage.
 However, in the first committee meeting that Paul attends, he is captured during a police raid.

-Paul is now put on public trial but is freed as the general population begins to riot, destroying the automated factories.
+Paul is now put on public trial, but as the general population begins to riot, destroying the automated factories, he is freed.
 The mob, once unleashed, now goes further than the leaders had planned, destroying all means of production regardless of usefulness.
-Despite the brief and impressive success of the rebellion, the military quickly surrounds the town, while the population begins to use their innate abilities to rebuild the machines of their own volition.
-Paul, Finnerty, Lasher, and other committee members of the Society acknowledge that at least they have made a stand against the government's oppressive system before surrendering themselves.
+Despite the brief and impressive success of the rebellion, the military quickly surrounds the town, while the population begin to use their innate abilities to rebuild the machines of their own volition.
+Paul, Finnerty, Lasher, and other committee members of the Society acknowledge that at least they have stood against the government's oppressive system before surrendering themselves.

 Major themes

 The automation of industry and the effect that it has on society are the predominant themes of Player Piano.
 It is "a novel about people and machines, and machines frequently got the best of it, as machines will."
 More specifically, it delves into a theme to which Vonnegut returns, "a problem whose queasy horrors will eventually be made world-wide by the sophistication of machines.
 The problem is this: How to love people who have no use."
 Unlike much dystopian fiction, the novel's society was created by indifference, both of the populace and the technology that replaced it.
 As such, it is the sense of purposelessness of those living in a capitalistic society that has outgrown a need for them that must be rectified.

 Mankind's blind faith in technology and its usually-disastrous effect on society as well as the dehumanization of the poor or oppressed later became common themes throughout Vonnegut's work.
-Throughout his life, Vonnegut continued to believe the novel's themes were of relevance to society, writing, for example, in 1983 that the novel was becoming "more timely with each passing day."
+Throughout his life, Vonnegut continued to believe the novel's themes were of relevance to society, writing, for example, in 1983 that the novel was becoming "more timely with each passing day".